naveenkrazy/spark-coding-ground/README.md

 # spark-coding-ground
-This Coding project Reads Log data from FTP URL and process in Spark framework to derive metrics.
+This Coding project reads log data from FTP URL and process in Spark framework to derive metrics.
 Data Wrangling clean up and validations are handled by internal logic

 # Results

 These are captured from the spark run locally.
 DisplaySize and top records size to display can be configured to runtime arguments.

 1. Daily Top visits by url

 +-----------+----------------------------+----------+
 |requestDate|endPoint                    |freq_count|